kumar1983/html5videoplayer/wphtml5player/readme.txt

 Note: As of 0.9.3, SWFobject is disabled by default as it was found to causes issues with some setup, e.g. flowplayer shows up, 5 seconds after it disappears.

-= Why Firefox won't fallback to Flowplayer(or Flash) when non-supported format is not detected? = This is a problem with Firefox itself, to work round this problem include theora and vorbis format within video and audio tag. e.g.
+= Why Firefox won't fallback to Flowplayer(or Flash) when non-supported format is detected? = This is a problem with Firefox itself, to work round this problem include theora and vorbis format within video and audio tag. e.g.